 General Information about Park Roads

 Vehicle-length limits and advisories are in place on some roads, including the Generals Highway.
 If you drive an RV or a vehicle with a trailer, check advisories before you visit.
 There are no gas stations within these national parks.
 Be sure to fill your tanks before you enter the park, or ensure that you have enough gas to reach one of the two gas stations in the neighboring national forest: Hume Lake (open year round) and Stony Creek Resort (open summer only).
-Tire chains may required on park roads any time it snows, usually fall through spring (see Driving in Winter, below).
+Tire chains may required on park roads any time it snows, usually fall through spring (see Driving in Winter).

 Generals Highway from Sequoia Park Entrance to Lodgepole